Cultural consensus theory: Competence

-Individual competence
+Individual

 Individual competence values are used to weight the responses and estimate the culturally correct answers.
 In the formal model, a confidence level (Bayesian adjusted probabilities) is obtained for each answer from the pattern of responses and the individual competence scores.
 In the informal model, responses are also weighted, using a linear model.
 When factoring a correlation matrix, the estimated answers appear as the first set of factor scores.
 Also, note that factor scores are usually provided as standardized variables (mean of zero), but may be transformed back to your original data collection units.